Telephony

 22-12: DID Intercept Ring Group for fallback

-Point main number to Reception or AA; map other DIDs to Sales/Support.
+Point main number to Reception or AA; map other DIDs to Sales or Support.

 Sales Group: